Code-Institute-Submissions/vin_sauvage_ms3/readme.md

 Automated testing

+Did not allow automated testing other than routine validation of cose at WS3, minor issues raised by this were corrected.
 Tests

 **Responsiveness Testing:**

-Chrome and Firefox (Mozilla) Developer Tools were used extensively, as well as testing using
+Chrome and Firefox (Mozilla) Developer Tools were used extensively, as well as confriming the result of this testing using real devices of various display sizes and using different browsers.

 **User Testing:**